There are many hazardous work environments that people encounter each day, knowing how to properly protect your eyes will help to prevent an injury.

-Many people work in hazardous environments every day; this means they are at a higher risk of being injured on the job.
+Construction work wearing proper eye and ear protection gear holding helmetMany people work in hazardous environments every day.
+This means they are at a higher risk of being injured on the job.
 Eye injuries are very common in the workplace.
 Did you know that more than 700,000 Americans injure their eyes at work each year?
-Out of the 700,000 injuries, about 10-20% of the injuries will cause temporary or permanent vision loss.
-Eye injuries are considered to be a scheduled member injury.
+Out of the 700,000 injuries, about 10-20% will cause temporary or permanent vision loss.
+Under Iowa's workers' compensation laws, eye injuries are considered to be a scheduled member injury.
 Compensation for a work injury varies depending on what kind of injury you have.
 With a scheduled member injury the amount of compensation received for permanent disability is based upon the impairment rating and the body part involved.
 For an injury to one eye, the impairment rating is multiplied by 140 weeks.
-That means the total loss of vision in one eye means that 140 weeks of benefits are owed.
+That means that for the total loss of vision in one, 140 weeks of benefits are owed.

 -Tools

--Chemicals in liquid or a gas state
+-Chemicals in liquid or a gaseous state

 -Particles